 For example, Matt Gray has positioned himself as a thought leader within the cannabis industry.
 In additional to the media company he founded, HERB, Matt speaks regularly about the future of cannabis and has a pulse on its legislation.
 Matt has attracted an audience of over 7,000 cannabis enthusiasts who see him as an authority within the industry.

 Micro-influencers are skilled at drawing audiences who think similarly or have a shared set of values.
 That ability to connect over something that’s personal and linked to someone’s individual passions, gives the micro-influencer an ability to build genuine relationships and authority.
+There is a disconnect between celebrity lifestyle, and many products or services that the average person would use, and micro influencers are able to fill that gap.
+They promote brands in real life situations where people can picture themselves in the same position.
+Given that influencers often promote the brands they love, which fit in well with their specific style, they are a trusted source of recommendations.

 Some micro-influencers have built their audience strategically, with the intention to monetize through influencer marketing.
 Others simply had a passion or perspective, and a willingness to leverage digital tools to share that voice.
 Regardless, micro-influencers are truly skilled at building trust and an audience willing to engage with their content.